1.Participants:

 Ramesh Singh again confirmed George Mason University as the site of the next EMSEV meeting.
 Tiger Liu

 suggested Taiwan or China with the help of Prof. Du as a backup or a future meeting.
-The plan for the future when
+The plan for the future when organizing meeting will be to send a letter of commitment to the Chairman of EMSEV to avoid confusion.

 Ramesh Singh will send to EMSEV bureau updated information in the next months (organization, travel, cost, etc).